google/graphicsfuzz/docs/summer-of-code-ideas/summer-of-code-reports/gsoc-2020-Vasyl-Teliman.md

 - Potential ideas for the future

 ## Objectives and their implementation
-A number of deliverables were determined during the early days of the project:
+Project's deliverables were determined during the early days of the project:
-- Extend the set of transformations in spirv-fuzz by implementing new ones
+- Extend the set of transformations in *spirv-fuzz* by implementing new ones
 - Find bugs in existing graphics drivers
 - Improve the implementation of the tooling

 ### Extend the set of transformations in spirv-fuzz
-SPIRV-fuzz works by applying a set of transformations to the original (reference) shader to produce a modified one (variant shader) (learn more about metamorphic fuzzing technique in [1]).
+*spirv-fuzz* works by applying a set of transformations to the original (reference) shader to produce a modified one (variant shader) (learn more about metamorphic testing and fuzzing in [1, 7, 8]).
 Those transformations do not change the semantics of the program.
 Thus, differences in the output of the reference and variant shaders might be caused by bugs in the graphics driver.
 Hence, it is important to have a sufficiently rich set of transformations.
 To that end, the following pull requests were implemented containing new transformations for the tool.